WLAN-Pi/developers/CONTRIBUTING.md

 WLAN Pi repositories follow one of two patterns:

 **Two permanent branches** (Python-based repos like `wlanpi-core`, `wlanpi-profiler`):
-- `dev` -- Active development for the next release.
+- `dev`: Active development for the next release.
 All feature and fix work targets this branch.
-- `main` -- Stable release branch.
+- `main`: Stable release branch.
 Only tested releases land here via PR from `dev`.

 **Single permanent branch** (simpler repos):
-- `main` -- Stable release branch.
+- `main`: Stable release branch.
 Feature branches merge directly here.

 **Debian suite branches** (`debian/<codename>`, e.g. `debian/bullseye`):
 - Maintained by the core team only.
 These preserve support for older Debian releases and are not targets for regular contributor PRs.
 - Build matrices on these branches are scoped to their specific suite only.

+### Why two patterns?

+WLAN Pi repos use one of two branching strategies depending on the complexity of the project.

+**Single permanent branch (`main` only)**

+Simpler repos use only `main`.
+Feature and bugfix branches are created directly from `main` and merged back when ready.
+Squash merging is fine here because there is only one permanent branch.
+There is no shared ancestry to preserve between two long-lived branches.

+**Two permanent branches (`dev` and `main`)**

+More active repos use both `dev` and `main`. `dev` is the integration target for all ongoing work. `main` represents the current stable release and only receives merges from `dev` at release time.

+This pattern requires care with merge strategy:

+- **Feature branches into `dev`**: squash merge is encouraged.
+Collapses WIP commits into one clean entry on `dev`.
+- **`dev` into `main`**: regular merge commit required, always.
+Git tracks which commits exist in each branch by shared ancestry.
+Squashing dev into main destroys that ancestry, so on the next release cycle Git cannot tell what is already in main.
+This leads to phantom conflicts and eventually branches that cannot be reconciled without force-pushing.
+- **`main` into `dev`** (syncing after a hotfix): same rule, regular merge commit only.

+The short version: squash merges are safe when collapsing a temporary branch.
+They are destructive when used between two branches that will continue to diverge and re-merge over time.

 ## Branch naming